Kodak’s Comeback: Why the Analogue Renaissance Is Their Moment to Lead

 I'm horribly jetlagged from a trip to Dubai and in my 4am haze decided I needed to write a passionate pitch to KODAK.
 Why?
 I'll tell you why.

-People are digging out their old iPods, CD players, film cameras, print magazines and *gasp* books!
+The nostalgia factor has people digging out their old iPods, CD players, film cameras, print magazines and *gasp* books!
 In an attempt to be present, disengage from AI slop, and reclaim our attention.

 Kodak is iconic for it's vintage branding and of course it's historic domination in film photography.
 They created a ritual rooted in memories.
 Take the photo.
 Drop off the film.
 Get your memories back.

 Most of the time, in my case anyways, half of the photos were blurry or completely out of frame, but we didn't care!
 There was no motive to be instagram-worthy.
+And I believe there's something of a renaissance for that sentiment happening now that Kodak could take advantage of.

 They had a globally trusted consumer brand, massive retail presence, and serious technical expertise.
 Digital didn’t kill their ability to innovate; it killed the profit structure built around their old system.